 Here is my servant, whom I uphold, my chosen, in whom my soul delights; I have put my spirit upon him; he will bring forth justice to the nations.
 He will not cry or lift up his voice, or make it heard in the street; a bruised reed he will not break, and a dimly burning wick he will not quench; he will faithfully bring forth justice.
 He will not grow faint or be crushed until he has established justice in the earth; and the coastlands wait for his teaching.
 Thus says God, the Lord, who created the heavens and stretched them out, who spread out the earth and what comes from it, who gives breath to the people upon it and spirit to those who walk in it: I am the Lord, I have called you in righteousness, I have taken you by the hand and kept you; I have given you as a covenant to the people, a light to the nations, to open the eyes that are blind, to bring out the prisoners from the dungeon, from the prison those who sit in darkness.
 I am the Lord, that is my name; my glory I give to no other, nor my praise to idols.
 See, the former things have come to pass, and new things I now declare; before they spring forth, I tell you of them.

 Food For Thought:

-The part of this passage that stands out to me is that the faithful servant will bring about justice.
+The line that stands out to me in this passage is that the faithful servant will bring about justice.
 How would you define justice?
 How have you sought to bring justice to an unjust situation?
 What situation needs a prophetic voice crying into this day?
 How can you right an unjust situation?

 If you have comments, questions, or feedback regarding this post or FUMCFW GPS, please email them to GPS@myfumc.org